-Justice Qinisile Mabuza is serving her second term as Commissioner following her election in 2013.
+Justice Qinisile Mabuza is serving her third term as Commissioner following her election in 2013.
 She is currently the Principal Judge in the High Court of Eswatini.
 Additionally, she is the Principal Judge in the Common Market for Eastern and Southern Africa (COMESA) Court of Justice, a regional court for the 21 member states in COMESA.
-She was appointed as a Judge of the High Court of Swaziland in 2005.
+She was appointed as a Judge of the High Court of Eswatini in 2005.
 Since then, she has presided over numerous cases that have demonstrated her willingness to uphold the independence of the judiciary and support human rights.
 This included the case of an Applicant in a chieftaincy dispute with a daughter of King Sobhuza II, which other judges had refused to hear for fear of victimisation.
 Judge Mabuza heard the case and ruled in favour of the Applicant.
 Prior to her appointment to the High Court, Judge Mabuza was a Founding Partner and Attorney at Q.M.
 Mabuza and Associates.
-In 1978, Judge Mabuza became the first Swazi woman to be admitted as an attorney of the High Court of Swaziland.
+In 1978, Judge Mabuza became the first Swazi woman to be admitted as an attorney of the High Court of Eswatini, then Swaziland.
 Between 2002 and 2005, she worked as a Lecturer in Law at the University of Swaziland.
 Judge Mabuza has served as a Non-Executive Director of the Central Bank of Swaziland (1994 – 2005) and as Chairperson of the Swaziland Road Transportation Board (1994 – 1997).
 She has also worked on a number of Commissions of Enquiry, including as Chairperson of the 2005 Phalala Fund Enquiry.
 Judge Mabuza has an LLB from the University of Botswana, Lesotho, and Swaziland.
 She has a Master of Laws (specialisation in Criminal Law and Criminal Procedure) from the University of South Africa.